odota/core/_posts/one-year.md

 * [Data dumps](https://yasp.co/blog/33) for those machine learning enthusiasts out there

 In this year, we’ve remained completely [open source](https://github.com/yasp-dota/yasp) and free.
 We even [removed all ads](https://yasp.co/blog/28)!
-We’re supported completely through the generous Dota 2 community through [Cheese](https://yasp.co/carry).
+We’re still supported completely through the generous Dota 2 community through [Cheese](https://yasp.co/carry).

 We hope to supply you and the Dota 2 community with free stats for many years to come!

-Happy Dota!
+Happy Dota, and here's to an even better year two!